 Within the last year and a half hosts of Austrian and German rebels have been added to the list of radicals from Russia, Italy, Poland, Hungary, Romania, Yugoslavia, and other lesser countries.
 All these lands have become the graveyard of revolutionary and libertarian ideals.
 Few countries are left where one can still hold on to life.
 Indeed, nothing that the holocaust and its aftermath have brought to humanity can compare with the cruel plight of the political refugees.
 Yet undying are their faith and their hope in the masses.
-No shadow of doubt obscures their belief that the workers will wake up from their leaden sleep, that they will once more take up the battle for liberty and well-being. process."
+No shadow of doubt obscures their belief that the workers will wake up from their leaden sleep, that they will once more take up the battle for liberty and well-being. gives a heart-breaking picture of the condition of Anarchists and Anarcho-Syndicalists in Stalin's stronghold.
+Renewed arrests in Odessa, Tomsk, Archangel, and other parts of Russia have taken place.
+No charge whatever is made against the victims.
+Without hearing or trial they have been sent away by the "administrative process."
 Those whose sentences, some as high as ten years, have expired, have again been sent to isolated parts; there is no hope of liberation during the much-praised Communist experiment.

 One of the tragic cases is that of Nicholai Rogdayeve, an Anarchist for years and an ardent fighter for the emancipation of the Russian people.
 During the reign of the Romanovs, Rogdayeve knew all the agonies meted out to politicals - prison, exile, and katorga.
-After the March revolution Rogdayeve came back to freedom and new activities.
+After the March revolution Rogdaveve came back to freedom and new activities.
 With hundreds of others of every political shade he worked untiringly - teaching, writing, speaking, and organizing the workers.
 He continued his labors for a time after the October revolution.
 Then the Bolshevik persecution began.
 Though Rogdayeve was well known and loved by everyone, including even Communists, he did not escape the crushing hand of the GPU.
 Arrest, exile, and all the other tortures the Russian politicals are made to suffer undermined his health.
 His giant body was gradually broken by tuberculosis which he had contracted as a result of his treatment.
 He died a few months ago.
 What was the offense of Rogdayeve and hundreds of others?
 It was their steadfast adherence to their ideals, to their faith in the Russian revolution and the Russian masses.
 For that undying faith they went through a thousand purgatories; many of them, like Rogdayeve, were slowly done to death.
 Thus, Katherine Breshkovsky, at the age of ninety and blind, has just ended her days in an alien land.
 Maria Spiridonova, broken in health, if not in spirit, may not go abroad to seek a cure from scurvy developed in the inner Cheka prison; Stalin's sleep might be marred were she at large.
 And Angelica Balabonov, what about her?
-Not even the henchmen of Stalin have dared to charge her with having made common cause with the enemies of the revolution.
-In 1917 she returned from Italy to Russia, joined the Communist Party, and dedicated herself to the Russian Revolution.
-But eventually, when she realized the intrigue and the corruption in the Third International, when she could no longer accept the ethics of the GPU, she left Russia and the Communist Party.
-Ever since, Anlessons, translations, or any kind of physical labor, must be done furtively.
+Not even the henchmen of Stalin have right to work.
+Anything they do to eke out a wretched existence, such as lessons, translations, or any kind of physical labor, must be done furtively.
 Should they be caught, it would again mean the wearisome round of seeking another country.
 Politicals are constantly at the beck and call of the authorities.
 It is almost a daily occurrence for them to be pounced upon suddenly at an early morning hour, dragged out of bed, taken to the police station, and then expelled.
 It is not necessary to be guilty of any offense, such as participation in the internal political affairs of the country whose hospitality they have accepted.